 Get Lost in Gran Canaria May 2019 Events Click here if you´re looking for June 2019 events in Gran Canaria.
 Spring is in the air!
 Aside from some damp and gray days over the last month, spring should be in full force over the next couple of weeks and full of all the good stuff…

-Get Lost in Gran Canaria April 2019 Events Click here if you´re looking for May 2019 Events in Gran Canaria Spring has officially sprung (which isn´t saying much considering the lack of winter this year)!
+Get Lost in Gran Canaria April 2020 Events Spring has officially sprung (which isn´t saying much considering the lack of winter this year)!
 But the days are getting longer, the nights are getting warmer and the Gran Canaria cumbre is fully in bloom with wild flowers and fresh, spring air.
 It´s a perfect time not…

 Almond Blossom Festivals in the Canary Islands Fiestas del Almendro en Flor Islas Canarias When the first almond blossoms burst into bloom along the slopes and valleys of the Canary Islands, spring fever starts to set in.
 One of the most charming spectacles on the islands are the first almost blossoms in January and February,…

 La Noche de Finaos is a tradition in the Canary Islands, linked to All Saint´s Day and held on October 31 annually (the same day as Halloween).
 Like All Saint´s Day, Finaos in the Canaries celebrates, honors and remembers friends and family who have passed on.
 Families get together to share a meal, play music and remember stories of deceased loved ones.

 Get Lost in Gran Canaria October 2019 Events Autumn is in the air, there’s a chill in the breeze and the leaves are changing shades from green to gold… Just kidding!
 This is Gran Canaria and the weather forecast expects bikini season and high temperatures at least through November 😉.
 And since Canary Islands summer hasn´t…

 I´ve lived in the Canary Islands since 2014 and my first home was Tenerife.
 I´ve lived in both Santa Cruz de Tenerife and in San Cristóbal de La Laguna, and I´ve definitely learned a thing or two about apartment hunting in the islands.